Aero L-59 Super Albatros

-The Aero L-59 Super Albatros (also known as the L-39MS Albatros) is a military jet trainer produced by the Czechoslovakian aerospace manufacturer Aero Vodochody.
+The Aero L-59 Super Albatros (also known as the L-39MS Albatros) is a military jet trainer produced by the Czechoslovak aerospace manufacturer Aero Vodochody.
 It was developed from the firm's earlier and highly successful L-39 Albatros series.

 Being based on the L-39, it shares numerous similarities; in comparison to its predecessor, the L-59 featured a strengthened fuselage, longer nose, a vastly updated cockpit, advanced avionics, and a more powerful Lotarev DV-2 engine.
 First flown on 30 September 1986, it was procured by the Czech Air Force, Egyptian Air Force, and Tunisian Air Force; a total of 80 Super Albatros of three variants have been manufactured prior to the end of production.
-A further development would be produced as the Aero L-159 Alca, a Westernised attack-orientated model that shared its fuselage configuration with the L-59.
+A further development would be produced as the Aero L-159 ALCA, a Westernised attack-orientated model that shared its fuselage configuration with the L-59.

 In service, the L-59 has been largely used for training purposes.
 It has also been deployed in front-line light combat roles, such as to patrol the border between Libya and Tunisia around the height of the First Libyan Civil War.
 Furthermore, Tunisian Air Force L-59s also performed aerial reconnaissance and ground-attack missions against Ansar al-Sharia and al-Qaeda-linked militants in 2014.

 Development

-During the 1980s, the Czechoslovakian aerospace manufacturer Aero Vodochody was keen to further develop their successful L-39 Albatros, a trainer and light attack aircraft.
+During the 1980s, the Czechoslovak aerospace manufacturer Aero Vodochody was keen to further develop their successful L-39 Albatros, a trainer and light attack aircraft.
 It decided to produce a derivative with an improved fuselage, an elongated nose, and fitted with a more powerful Lotarev DV-2 turbofan engine capable of generating up to 21.6 kN (4,850 lbf) of thrust.
-The latter facilitated operations at higher weights, while the aircraft also had a higher maximum speed having risen to 872 km/h (542 mph)).
+The latter facilitated operations at higher weights, while the aircraft also had a higher maximum speed having risen to 872 km/h (542 mph).
 The new aircraft was also furnished with more capable avionics and a vastly updated cockpit, which included a head-up display.
 At first, the aircraft was designed to be exclusively a trainer, but after reconsideration it was decided it would be a light attack aircraft and trainers with the designation L-39MS (Modernization Super).
 Some time after conducting its maiden flight on 30 September 1986, the aircraft was redesignated as the L-59.
 Export versions of the aircraft would also carry the L-59 designation.

 During 1992, a dedicated single-seat attack variant was proposed under the project name ALCA (Advanced Light Combat Aircraft); it was successfully marketed to the Czech Air Force.
-Designated L-159A, the first flight of this variant was conduct on 2 August 1997.
+Designated L-159A, the first flight of this variant was conducted on 2 August 1997.
 It features mostly Western avionics, with systems integration undertaken by Boeing.
 Furthermore, a new two-seat trainer has been flown as the L-159B Albatros II.

 By 2013, Aero's official website stated that the L-59 was no longer in production or available from the company.
 Services provided for the type included the provision of spare parts, service-life extensions, special repairs, overhauls, modifications and upgrades.